Achieving AWGN Channel Capacity With Lattice Gaussian Coding: Lattice Gaussian Coding And Error Probability

-Therefore, using this lattice Gaussian codebook, we can achieve a rate arbitrarily close to the channel capacity while making the error probability vanish exponentially.
-We summarize the main results in the following theorem:
+Therefore, using this lattice Gaussian codebook, we can achieve a rate arbitrarily close to the channel capacity while making the error probability vanish exponentially, as long as $\SNR>e$ (cf. conditions (\ref{eq:condition2}) and (\ref{eq:condition22})).
+We summarize the results in the following theorem: